|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 One of the issues in FNR design is ensuring that no matter what adverse circumstances occur on loss of control power the reactor fails into a safe cold shutdown state.

-The major theoretical advantages of an molten salt liquid fuel FNR over water moderated reactors are:
+The major theoretical advantages of a molten salt liquid fuel reactor over water moderated reactors are:

-1. Molten salt liquid fuel FNRs output heat at a sufficient temperature to drive important chemical reactions such as formation of ammonia and energy dense liquid hydrocarbon fuels;
+1. Molten salt liquid fuel reactors output heat at a sufficient temperature to drive important chemical reactions such as formation of ammonia and energy dense liquid hydrocarbon fuels;

-5.The reduced cooling water requirement of a FNR reduces impact on marine ecology.
+2.The reduced cooling water requirement of a molten salt reactor reduces impact on marine ecology.

-7. The primary coolant of a FNR operates at a relatively low pressure which simplifies many reactor design, construction, operation and maintenance issues;
+7. The primary coolant of a FNR and a MSR operates at a relatively low pressure which simplifies many reactor design, construction, operation and maintenance issues;

 8. The components of a FNR that are exposed to a high neutron flux are routinely replaced and recycled along with the reactor fuel.